 Chris Edwards was raised in Stratton, Nebraska.
 Shortly out of high school he enlisted in the United States Navy.
 Now a retired Chief Petty Officer with over 20 years of faithful service.
 Of course he performed a wide array of job assignments while in the Navy to include: Military Police with K-9 background, Expeditionary Security Forces, Enlisted Recruiter, Medical Officer Programs Recruiter, Command Financial Specialist, and Trainer just to name a few.
-Now he serves as President of Big Game Conservation Association, past President of Big Red Whitetails and is Chairman of the Board of Directors of Nebraska Sportsmen’s Foundation.
+Now he serves as President of Big Game Conservation Association, past President of Big Red Whitetails and is on the Board of Directors of Nebraska Sportsmen’s Foundation.

 A Member of Multiple Organizations

 He is a member of multiple organizations including Ducks Unlimited, Pheasants Forever, Quality Deer Management Association, Veterans of Foreign Wars, National Wild Turkey Foundation, National Rifle Association and Delta Waterfowl.
 Consequently, his passion for the outdoors led him to start his own business, Big Red Outdoors, in October 2009.
 It has grown to over 50 members with 6,500 acres of private hunting ground leased in Nebraska.
 Requiring a better management tool for his club members, Chris worked with a computer programming firm to develop an online reservation system for member use.

 A Military Retiree That Has a Drive to Succeed